 2. The Notorious Number 4: China’s “Unlucky 13”

-🏥 Hospitals: No Room 4 or Floor 4 (patients hate it!).
+🏥 No Room or Floor 4 in many hospitals.

 3. Number 8: The Ultimate Lucky Charm